netj/3x/docs/tutorial/README.md

 Having a nice way to play with a few scalar values produced by your experiment may sound good enough.
 However, you are very likely to encounter a situation where higher-dimensional output data, such as a time series result or a custom visualization, must be handled as well.
-In this example, we will see how 3X supports these requirements.
+In this example, we will see how <span class="sans-serif">3X</span> supports these requirements.

 Suppose we have an experiment that studies the rise of a giant connected component by gradually increasing the probability for creating edges between vertices while generating random graphs.
 We will borrow [code from an example displayed on the gallery page][giant_component gallery] of *[NetworkX][]*, which is a popular Python Library for handling Graph Data.